We are proud to be part of the long tradition of the consumer cooperative movement which began in Rochdale, England in

 Good Foods introduced a new logo and a new operating name (Good Foods Market & Café) in 2003.
 In 2004, Chapter 2, a satellite café, opened at the Downtown Central Library.

 Expansion planning began in earnest in 2008 and we raised over $450,000 in owner loans to help pay for the renovation.
 The 2009 expansion was completed on time and under budget and we celebrated with a Grand Re-opening in February 2010.
 The renovated store featured an artisan bakery, more produce, expanded grocery selections, and a beautifully renovated Café with larger bathrooms.
 The last phase of our remodel, completed in 2011, reconfigured our Meat & Seafood and Specialty Departments and streamlined our Customer Service and register areas.

 In March of 2012, we made the difficult decision to close Chapter 2.
 With the change in the downtown economic climate over the last few years, the market shifted past our allowable tolerance.
 Good Foods proudly served the downtown community and appreciates the staff who worked diligently to promote Chapter 2.

-This year, we’re celebrating our 45th anniversary!
-We are proud of our humble grassroots beginnings and also of how far we have come in 45 years.
+We are proud of our humble grassroots beginnings and also of how far we have come in five decades of serving our community.
 Our long-standing tradition of supporting our Kentucky farmers has always been an integral part of who we are and we look forward to growing our partnerships within the local food community in the years to come.
 We recognize and thank the countless individuals who have made Good Foods such a dynamic community-owned cooperative.